-2.15 Terms which are required by law and reflect the requirements of mandatory, statutory or regulatory provisions of Ireland are excluded from the scope of the Unfair Terms Regulations.
-This exemption needs to be interpreted restrictively, taking account of the purpose of the Unfair Terms Regulations, which is to protect consumers as the weaker party from one-sided contracts.
+2.14 Terms which are required by law and reflect the requirements of mandatory statutory or regulatory provisions of applicable law16 are excluded from the scope of Part 6 of the Act.
+This exemption needs to be interpreted restrictively, taking account of the purpose of Part 6 of the Act, which is to protect consumers as the weaker party from one-sided contracts.